 Who is involved?

-The Cornell Cooperative Extension (CCE) Marine Program, with support from a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, is partnering with Long Island Sound (LIS) lobstermen to remove derelict/abandoned gear in commercial fishing areas in the Central Long Island Sound (CLIS).
+The Cornell Cooperative Extension (CCE) Marine Program, with support from a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, is partnered with Long Island Sound (LIS) lobstermen to remove derelict/abandoned gear in commercial fishing areas in the Central Long Island Sound (CLIS).

 What is the project and why is it important?

 Derelict lobster traps can continue to fish after they have been lost and can impact the valuable and already-threatened LIS lobster population.
 The CLIS, and particularly the area targeted for removal, has historically been an area of significant trap deployment by both New York and Connecticut commercial lobstermen.
 Because of the logistics of distance, time, and effort, lobster traps in the CLIS also tend to be abandoned more frequently than other areas.
 Current survey data shows that these waters also have high concentrations of species of concern including American lobsters, black sea bass, and tautog.
-This project’s trap removal efforts is working to mitigate both target and bycatch species trap mortality.
+This project’s trap removal efforts is worked to mitigate both target and bycatch species trap mortality.